 The intent is to find an endless runner type of a game easy and casual enough for children to play.
 As more users type the same query with the same intent, the algorithm picks up the pattern and tries to serve more relevant listings for the entered keyword.

 To get to this level of sophistication, app search engines use numerous factors to determine the app to keyword relevancy.
 Some of them are outlined in our complete guide to ASO.

-Both Google Play and the Apple App Store take the following into account when ranking an app for a keyword:
+Both Google Play and the Apple App Store take mobile game name and description into account when ranking an app for a keyword.